Sue Bird: WNBA

-In 2020, Bird would be fully healthy and make her return for the Storm.
-The season was delayed and shortened to 22 games in a bubble at IMG Academy due to the COVID-19 pandemic.
-She had reaggravated her knee during the season, causing her to miss half of the games, with a fully healthy and active roster, the Storm finished 18–4 with the number 2 seed, receiving a double bye to the semi-finals.
-In the semi-finals they would sweep the Minnesota Lynx in three games, advancing back to the WNBA Finals for the second time in three years.
+In 2020, Bird returned to play, limited to playing 11 games in the regular season.
+Due to the pandemic, the season was delayed and shortened to 22 games, with all activities occurring at the IMG Academy in the wubble, the contained Academy area.
+She had reaggravated her knee during the season, causing her to miss five games.
+With an active roster, the Storm finished 18–4 with the number 2 seed, receiving a double bye to the semi-finals.
+In the semi-finals, they would sweep the Minnesota Lynx in three games, advancing back to the WNBA Finals for the second time in three years.
 In the Finals, the Storm would win the championship after defeating the Las Vegas Aces in a three-game sweep, earning Bird her fourth WNBA championship, making her the first player in WNBA history to win a championship in three different decades.

 In 2021, Bird re-signed with the Storm on a one-year deal, which allowed her to play her 18th season in the league, moving her past Milton-Jones for most seasons played in the WNBA.
-In a July 2021 game against the Los Angeles Sparks Bird's first three-pointer put her number sixth on the WNBA career scoring list, passing Katie Smith's 6452 points with a total of 6490 points (as of August 2021) and counting.
-During that season, the WNBA's 25th, she was named to The W25, the league's official list of the 25 greatest players in its history.
+During a game against the Los Angeles Sparks in July 2021, Bird surpassed Katie Smith's 6452 career points on the WNBA career scoring list with her first three-pointer, ending the game with 6490 points.
+She was honored in The W25 list, the WNBA's official list recognizing "the 25 greatest and most influential players in WNBA history", selected to commemorate the league's 25th season (2021).

+On June 16, 2022, Bird announced that she would be retiring following the 2022 WNBA season.

+On July 23, 2023, Bird's number 10 jersey was retired by the Seattle Storm during a ceremony at Climate Pledge Arena and attended by team owners and former teammates Swin Cash and Lauren Jackson.

 Overseas

-In the 2004–05 WNBA off-season, she played in Russia, with Storm teammate Kamila Vodichkova on the Dynamo Moscow.
+In the 2004–05 WNBA off-season, she played in Russia with Storm teammate Kamila Vodichkova on the Dynamo Moscow.
 In the 2005–06 WNBA off-season, she played on the same team, reaching the Russian championship and the Euroleague women's playoffs.

-In the 2006–07 WNBA off-season, she joined Storm teammate Lauren Jackson and fellow UConn stars Diana Taurasi and Svetlana Abrosimova on the Russian team Spartak Moscow Region to win both the Russian Super League and the EuroLeague Women championships.
+In the 2006–07 WNBA off-season, she joined Storm teammate Lauren Jackson and fellow UConn stars Diana Taurasi and Svetlana Abrosimova on the Russian team Sparta&K to win both the Russian Super League and the EuroLeague Women championships.
 Bird would keep playing with the team for the next four WNBA off-seasons.

-From 2011 to 2014, Bird played three off-seasons for UMMC Ekaterinburg in the Russian League winning three consecutive championships with the team.
+From 2011 to 2014, Bird played three off-seasons for UMMC Ekaterinburg in the Russian League, adding three more consecutive championships in the Russian league.